f3ath/dart-pg-job-queue/README.md

 }
 ```
 The code above creates a new job queue with default settings.
 The `init` method creates the necessary tables in the database,
 and is idempotent, so it can be called multiple times without any issues.
-It is sage to call `init` every time the application starts.
+It is safe to call `init` every time the application starts.
 When a new minor version is released, the `init` method is expected to automatically update the database schema to the new version.

 By default, the job queue uses the `jobs` table in the `public` schema.
 The default queue name is `default`.